typegoose/typegoose/github-page/_guides/defaultClasses.md

 ### FindOrCreate

-This class provides all the types supplied be the plugin `mongoose-findOrCreate`
+This class provides all the types supplied by the plugin `mongoose-findOrCreate`.

--> This class should only be used if the plugin is used too
+-> This class should only be used, if the plugin is used too

 ## Extra information

-Here you can find extra information
+Here you can find extra information.

 ### Use multiple classes together